Water-Melon/Melang/README.md

 ### Installation

-At first, you should confirm that your device can visit GitHub.
-Then execute these shell commands below:
+If you want to install Melang on Windows, please download `mingw` and `git bash` at first.

+Execute these following shell commands:

 ```
 git clone https://github.com/Water-Melon/Melang.git